What You Need to Know About Automated Testing in an Embedded System

 Initiating Testing Early

 A key strategy for ensuring the reliability of embedded systems is to begin automated testing early in the development process.
 By integrating testing from the outset, potential issues can be identified and addressed before they escalate.
 For example, in developing a smart agriculture system, incorporating automated tests within a continuous integration pipeline ensures that each code change is immediately tested, allowing developers to catch and fix errors quickly.
 This proactive approach helps maintain high quality throughout the development lifecycle and minimizes the risk of costly defects later on.
+Furthermore, tests can be grouped into a comprehensive test suite that ensures all critical aspects of the system are thoroughly verified.

 Adopting a Modular Testing Approach